hex-ci/docker-nginx-php-fpm/README.md

 # Nginx and PHP-FPM for Docker

-Base on Nginx and PHP official image.
+Base on Alpine Nginx and PHP apk package.

 Nginx version: 1.10.0